austinhyde/boilerplates/README.md

   - includes properly wrapped react-hot-loader

 How to use:
-- clone or download this, copy the contents of the `react-webpack-standalone` folder to your project
+- clone or download this, copy the contents of the `react` folder to your project
 - `npm install`
 - build your thing
 - probably tweak package.json to your liking
 - `npm start` will start a dev server with hot reloading
 - `npm run build` will build a static bundle of your code

-## Boilerplate: svelte-webpack-standalone
+## Boilerplate: svelte

 Sets up a frontend-only [svelte](https://svelte.dev) project based on webpack with some useful defaults out of the box:
 - [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess)